 One of my most favourite places ever, has to be The Old Head of Kinsale.
 Right on the end of the peninsula is a golf course that’s just for members, and a good-looking one it must be too, but I just go for the views.
 Here are a few photos from winter and a few from […]

 It can be difficult to find spices that we usually get in South Africa, in quantity, here in Cork.
-It seems like most Irish people also don’t really like spicy food, so chillies can be difficult to source from local supermarkets.
-Dunnes and Tesco do have an “ethnic” sections but are often very small.
-For exotic […]
+It seems like most Irish people also don’t really like their food too spicy, so hot chillies can be difficult to source from local supermarkets.
+Dunnes and Tesco do have an “ethnic” sections but are often […]

 I ended up at The Lough because I was looking for something, but I found something else: model boats racing.
 The Cork Model Yacht Club was founded way back in 1920 and usually have races happening every Sunday around midday.
 If you’d like to find out more, you can go here or here.

 This little town is a great place to stop over at if you’re on the way south to the Old Head of Kinsale or Garrettstown Beach.
 Just south of the town is a place where you can pull over and enjoy a walk through forests and gorse (in season).